-The PCK dress code for nail polish applies to the middle school with the following exception: Girls are permitted to wear colored nail polish, and must have the same solid color on all finger nails.
+Middle School Only: The PCK dress code for nail polish applies to the middle school with the following exception: Girls are permitted to wear colored nail polish, and must have the same solid color on all finger nails.
 The following colors are NOT ALLOWED: Black, Metallic (of any kind), Neon, Patterned (checkered, striped, plaid, crackled, etc.) or logos/decals.
-(OC 8/18/11)
+(BOD 8/18/11)

 Only light, natural looking make-up may be worn in grades 7-8.

 No dark or Gothic style make-up is allowed.